DoD-Platform-One/gitlab/chart/doc/installation/upgrade.md

 During a major database upgrade, we ask you to set `gitlab.migrations.enabled` set to `false`.
 Ensure that you explicitly set it back to `true` for future updates.

-## Upgrade the bundled PostgreSQL to version 12
+## Upgrade the bundled PostgreSQL chart

 NOTE:
 If you aren't using the bundled PostgreSQL chart (`postgresql.install` is false), you do not need to perform this step.

+### Upgrade the bundled PostgreSQL to version 13

-Upgrading to PostgreSQL 12 for GitLab 14.x is required.
-PostgreSQL 12 is supported by GitLab 13.4 and later.
-[PostgreSQL 12 brings significant performance improvements](https://www.postgresql.org/about/news/postgresql-12-released-1976/).
+PostgreSQL 13 is supported by GitLab 14.1 and later.
+[PostgreSQL 13 brings significant performance improvements](https://www.postgresql.org/about/news/postgresql-13-released-2077/).

-To upgrade the bundled PostgreSQL to version 12, the following steps are required:
+To upgrade the bundled PostgreSQL to version 13, the following steps are required:

 1. [Prepare the existing database](database_upgrade.md#prepare-the-existing-database).
 1. [Delete existing PostgreSQL data](database_upgrade.md#delete-existing-postgresql-data).
-1. Update the `postgresql.image.tag` value to `12.4.0` and [reinstall the chart](database_upgrade.md#upgrade-gitlab) to create a new PostgreSQL 12 database.
+1. Update the `postgresql.image.tag` value to `13.6.0` and [reinstall the chart](database_upgrade.md#upgrade-gitlab) to create a new PostgreSQL 13 database.
 1. [Restore the database](database_upgrade.md#restore-the-database).

-## Upgrade the bundled PostgreSQL chart
+### Upgrade the bundled PostgreSQL to version 12

 As part of the `5.0.0` release of this chart, we upgraded the bundled PostgreSQL version from `11.9.0` to `12.7.0`.
 This is not a drop in replacement.
 Manual steps need to be performed to upgrade the database.
 The steps have been documented in the [5.0 upgrade steps](#upgrade-steps-for-50-release).

+### Upgrade the bundled PostgreSQL to version 11

 As part of the `4.0.0` release of this chart, we upgraded the bundled [PostgreSQL chart](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) from `7.7.0` to `8.9.4`.
 This is not a drop in replacement.
 Manual steps need to be performed to upgrade the database.
 The steps have been documented in the [4.0 upgrade steps](#upgrade-steps-for-40-release).

+## Upgrade steps for the 6.0 release

+To upgrade to the `6.0` release you must first be on the latest `5.10.x` patch release.
+There isn't any additional manual changes required in `6.0` so you can [follow the regular release upgrade steps](#steps).

 ## Upgrade steps for 5.9 release

 ### Sidekiq pod never becomes ready

 Upgrading to `5.9.x` may lead to a situation where the Sidekiq pod does not become ready.
 The pod starts and appears to work properly but never listens on the `3807`, the default metrics endpoint port (`metrics.port`).
 As a result, the Sidekiq pod is not considered to be ready.

 This can be resolved from the **Admin Area**:

   1. On the top bar, select **Menu > Admin**.
   1. On the left sidebar, select **Settings > Metrics and profiling**.